 Demand planning software gives inventory teams digital tools to easily adapt to market pressures that aren’t going away, like product shortages, cost increases, and new competitors, sales channels and fulfillment preferences.
 As these pressures magnify, so will the impact of forecast accuracy on your bottom line.
 For better or worse.

 Enabling your teams with up-to-the-minute demand and supply intelligence, tied into the larger financial picture, can transform risk into competitive opportunity.

 What is demand planning software and how does it work?

 Demand planning software accurately predicts how much inventory the company will need, where and when, at any given time.
 When companies get supply and demand in balance, they can achieve optimal service levels with a leaner inventory and lower operational costs.

 Purpose-built demand planning tools that use machine learning will outperform classic forecasting models any day of the week.
 These systems can spot patterns and trends in all types of data long before a human would.
 Advanced forecasting algorithms allow staff to automatically refresh demand data against sales trends and adjust inventory levels on the fly across large assortments by item, location and channel.
 Spreadsheets and ERP tools can’t hold a candle to the flexibility of systems like these.

-Deposco’s Bright Forecast demand planning application, for example, allows users to generate forecasts from existing item historical data stored within Deposco’s Bright Suite platform.
+For example, Deposco’s Bright Forecast demand planning application, allows users to generate forecasts from existing item historical data stored within Deposco’s Bright Suite platform.
 Or, they can import datasets with support for multiple data types.
 Having the option to apply different masking methods to manage data outliers is also very useful, particularly in forecasting peak season demand or in recovery situations from black swan events like the pandemic.